bheimbu/evolutionary_ecology/docs/source/third_week.rst

   .. tab:: Exercise 1

-     Think about a research topic (or phenomenon) you are interested in and find a team with the same interest.
+     - Think about a research topic (or phenomenon) you are interested in.
+     - Find a team with the same interest.

   .. tab:: Exercise 2